 Black mold easily finds its way into your home through your clothes, air currents, and pet fur by hitchhiking.
 The mold spores are uncomfortable in places without water.
 It is found in places having leaky pipes or plumbing issues.
 Materials such as carpet, drywall, also soak water, thereby giving the right home for black mold to form a colony.
 Even in places having humid air or if the conditions are suitable to generate toxins, it results in adverse health conditions.
 Mold hides in crawl spaces, basements, and cabinets.
 Kitchens and bathrooms are mold spores breeding ground as these areas lack proper ventilation.

 Why it’s important to have professionals remove it instead of doing it yourself

 Hiring professional mold remediation companies is vital since DIY methods to recognize and remove mold is found to be inefficient.
 Many homeowners think using fungicide can kill mold, yet DIY mold removal is incomplete and a temporary solution.

 The main difference in hiring professionals instead of doing yourself is they understand what not to overlook, what mistakes to avoid, and most importantly can eliminate the mold permanently.

 Professionals mold remediation is efficient and quick.
 Their services include:

 - Mold inspection done with effective equipment and products, and proper techniques.

 - Containment by cleaning up the affected materials.

-- Professionals use proper equipment such as safety gear while mold cleaning.
+- Professionals use proper equipment, including safety gear and a dust suppression unit, while cleaning mold.